scanti/SR-FileRedirect/README.md

 This utility allows you to specify the directory in which you place any mod files for SRIV instead of using the default program directory.
 This means modders can test out stuff without having to move stuff in and out of the Saints Row directory.
 Please note this is very much in the beta stage.
 It works by modifying the game's import address table and hooking CreateFileA and GetFileAttributesA.
 I don't know if Steam's CEG protection will crash the game after a certain duration (however it doesn't seem to).

+You can set 2 levels of redirection.
+The first level is the base level.
+This is for the mods you wish to share between profiles.
+The second level adds to and it a file already exists in the base directory overwrites your mods files.

 *** How to compile? ***

 The source is written for Visual Studio 2005.
 If you have a newer version you'll have to convert the project to your version.
 Different versions of Visual Studio have their own little quirks so you may need to tweak the code to get it to work.